rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

 then the spooling daemon will process the call file (extracting the directives), then executing the actions specified.

-So, since we now know how the spooling daemon works, let’s take a look at the source code (in C), and figure out what actually goes on.
+So, since we now know how the spooling daemon works, let's take a look at the source code (in C), and figure out what actually goes on.

 First of all, download the Asterisk source code if you want to follow along: